-The District is unable to predict the amount of liabilities or the amount of future contributions which it may be required to pay.
+The District is unable to predict what the amount of liabilities will be in the future, or what the amount of contributions that the District may be required to make will be.
 See "APPENDIX C-DISTRICT FINANCIAL STATEMENTS FOR FISCAL YEAR ENDED JUNE 30, 2011" for additional information concerning STRS and PERS contained in the notes to said financial statements.